 Figueira da Foz, aka the Queen of Beaches, has been a popular Portuguese holiday resort for over 100 years, hence the number of hotels, holiday apartments and rooms to let.
-There is, of course, more to see and do in Figueira da Foz than lounge on its beaches or stroll the extensive promenade.
+There are, of course, more things to do in Figueira da Foz than lounge on its beaches or stroll the extensive promenade.
 If you get bored of sunbathing, you’ll find artistic surprises, walks through forests, salt pans and nature reserves, a dash of history and some sweet treats.

 Figueira da Foz beaches

 The golden sands of Praia do Relógio seem to go on forever.
 Thankfully, a network of wooden boardwalks help protect your bare feet from the scorching sand on your way to the water or beach cafés and the lack of natural shade is overcome by rows of stripy tents that you can hire for the day.
 You can, of course, bring your own beach umbrella.
 For me, there’s still too much space between me and the ocean on this beach.

 I prefer the tiny rocky bays of Praia da Tamugeueira at Buarcos, just a little further north along the seafront.
 Here, you only have to walk a few metres to feel the chill of the Atlantic fizzing around your ankles.